 There were only 4 of us that showed up for this outlaw 3-Gun match, but we still had a great time!
 Each stage offered the option to use a pistol instead of a shotgun, but I chose to go with the shotgun at every chance so that I could get more practice on my quad-load reloads.
 My quad-loads are definitely improving, but I still can't do them very well while quickly moving to the next shooting position.
-We also had a "shoot-off" style stage for the last stage, but I neglected to get my left-side run on video which I ended up winning.
+We also had a "shoot-off" style stage for the last stage, but I neglected to get my left-side run on video.
 My right-side run looked very slow compared to the other guy, but he ALWAYS wins these local matches by a mile. 😋

 Wednesday, October 9, 2019

 I recently added red dot sights to a couple more of my carry guns.
 I am now up to 8 carry guns and 2 competition guns with red dot sights (all with 3-4 MOA sized dots).
 This time I went with the Shield Sights RMSc optic as it's smaller footprint was perfect for the narrower slides of my CZ P-01 and my Glock 43X.
 Now that I have first hand experience with three different brands of red dot sights on carry guns, I thought I would give my thoughts on each of them.